 - rice or noodles for serving

-In a small or medium sized bowl, mix together the vegetable stock, soy sauce, brown sugar, rice vinegar, cooking wine, French's ketchup, and sesame oil.
+- Whisk together the vegetable stock, soy sauce, rice wine vinegar, cooking wine, brown sugar, ketchup, and sesame oil.
 Set aside.

 - Add the olive oil to a large skillet over medium-high heat, then add the carrots.